 1. Introduction: Pandemic, Climate Change and the Networked Society 2.
 Religion and Educational Policy 3.
 Nationalism and Immigrant Education 4.
 The Economics of Education 5.
 The Deep State, Educational Bureaucracy and the Shadow Education Government 6.
 Climate Change, Pandemic and Online Instruction 7.
 Designing an Educational Policy: Opening High School Tackle Football to Coeds and Transgender Youth

 Joel Spring is Professor Emeritus at Queens College and the Graduate Center of the City University of New York, USA.
-His scholarship focuses on educational globalization, educational policy and the politics of education, and he has published over twenty academic books and six novels.
+His scholarship focuses on educational globalization, educational policy and the politics of education, and he has published over 20 academic books and six novels.
 He is an enrolled citizen of the Choctaw Nation.